 Frank Miller’s position in the comics culture these days is a hinterland all his own, and the conclusion of Xerxes from Dark Horse Comics has caused even less of a ripple than its launch, which itself did not look like much.
 At the time of writing, no one’s even bothered to put it on Wikipedia.
-There’s a contingent of readers who will never forgive Miller for Holy Terror or his statements about the book or his other statements about the activist left after 2008, and some of them had only just forgiven him for The Dark Knight Strikes Again anyway.
-Another sector remains sure that the man’s linework reveals hidden misogynist wickedness before the ink is even dry, a plank of current leftist thinking about art that I’ve pondered at length before always giving it the boot.
+There’s a contingent of readers who will never forgive Miller for Holy Terror or his bellicose statements about the book or his other statements about the activist left after 2008, and some of them had only just forgiven him for The Dark Knight Strikes Again anyway.
+Another sector remains sure that the man’s linework reveals hidden wickedness before the ink is even dry, a plank of current leftist thinking about art that I’ve pondered at length before always giving it the boot.
 Most reviews of Xerxes seemed determined to just parse the plot and skirt around the issue of the art altogether, as if worn out by the effort of looking at Miller’s sinuous, boneless DC superheroes last year on the covers of The Dark Knight III: The Master Race.
-Exhaustion might actually be the default critical response to Miller now.
+Exhaustion might actually be the default response to reading Miller now.
 But some of the cartooning in Xerxes is as bracing to look at as anything off the presses this year.

 In theory Xerxes: The Fall of the House of Darius and the Rise of Alexander—a title which you guess Dark Horse marketing had little say over—is part-prequel and part-sequel to 300, although the plot is more of a loose improvisation than a history lesson.
 Several generations of Persian kings are thwarted by internecine conflicts within their own house, and by resourceful Greeks putting aside their own fractious disagreements to foster a democratic project that looks like it could go either way.
 Xerxes shows every sign of becoming a despot, but more than once the real focus seems to be on unreliable hearsays and what you would have to call fake news, the accumulation of legend and lies onto fact like layers of dust until the roots are hard to discern.